JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/items/frost-brand.md

 *Generic Variant, major, very rare (requires attunement)*

-When you hit with an attack using this magic sword, the target takes an extra `1d6` cold damage.
+When you hit with an attack using this magic sword, the target takes an extra `dice: 1d6|avg` (`1d6`) cold damage.
 In addition, while you hold the sword, you have resistance to fire damage.

 In freezing temperatures, the blade sheds bright light in a 10-foot radius and dim light for an additional 10 feet.